biemond/biemond-orawls-vagrant/puppet/modules/orawls/README.markdown

          log_output:               *logoutput

-###orawls::copydomain
+###copydomain
-copies a WebLogic domain with SSH or from a share, unpack and enroll to a nodemanager
+__orawls::copydomain__ copies a WebLogic domain with SSH or from a share, unpack and enroll to a nodemanager

 Configuration with Hiera ( need to have puppet > 3.0 )